 The allocation coefficient for individual and general permits incorporates the type of irrigation and its efficiency.
-The supplemental irrigation requirement will be multiplied by the net irrigated acreage and the appropriate allocation coefficient listed in Table 2- 1 in determining the allocation requirements, if the alternative allocation coefficient described in the next paragraph Section 2.3.3.1., is not utilized.
+The supplemental irrigation requirement will be multiplied by the net irrigated acreage and the appropriate allocation coefficient listed in Table 2-1 in determining the allocation requirements, if the alternative allocation coefficient described in the next paragraph is not utilized.

-Applicants may request an allocation coefficient different than the criteria outlined in the previous paragraph section 2.3.3.
-In determining which allocation coefficient is appropriate, District staff will consider factors such as: site-specific soil characteristics, evapotranspiration and effective rainfall, depth to background water level, height of ground water mound, irrigation field boundary conditions, or other site-specific information as it relates to increased resource efficiency.
+Applicants may request an allocation coefficient different than the criteria outlined in the previous paragraph.
+In determining which allocation coefficient is appropriate, District staff will consider factors such as: site-specific soil characteristics, evapotranspiration and effective rainfall, depth to background water level, height of groundwater ground water mound, irrigation field boundary conditions, or other site-specific information as it relates to increased resource efficiency.